iwatkot/maps4fs/README.md

 11. Wait until the map is generated.
 It may take a while.
 12. The map will be saved in the `output` folder in the tool's folder.
 You can open `output/maps/map/map.i3d` in the Giants Editor to check if everything is ok.
 If you need to run the script again, start with step 4.
 The script will delete the previous map and generate a new one.
 13. Now you can copy the `output` folder somewhere and start creating your map in the Giants Editor.

+**Option 3:**<br>
+Using command line (not available yet).
+I'll add this on demand.

+**Option 4:**<br>
+Using the web version (not available yet).
+I'll add this on demand.
+But at the moment, I just don't want to host it by myself.
+But it's not a problem to add a simple web app.

 ## Settings
 Advanced settings are available in the tool's UI under the **Advanced Settings** tab.
 Here's the list of them: